-The Board's work is presented so that the Election Committee can make the best possible assessment of the Board's competence and experience.
-The Election Committee also discussed the size of the Board, its composition, the election of a chairman for the meeting and fees for Board members.
-No fees were paid to the Election Committee's chairman or to any of the other members of the Election
+The board's work is presented so that the nomination committee can make the best possible assessment of the board's competence and experience.
+The nomination committee also discussed the size of the board, its composition, the election of a chairman for the meeting and fees for board members.
+No fees were paid to the nomination committee's chairman or to any of the other members of the nomination committee.

-The Election Committee's work in preparation for the next AGM is not yet complete and more information will be presented before and at the 2014 AGM.
+The nomination committee's work in preparation for the next AGM is not yet complete and more information will be presented before and at the 2015 AGM.